mailinhpham2401/english_app/README.md

 Users can see each flashcard as they open the app, can see the translation when they click on the flashcards, can find the word that they want, create new words(neew flashcards) and delete flashcards.

-### Error

-There are some errors:
-Error 404 with lab-logo when running the project on browser Syntax errors at flash-card/component.ts, create.page.ts, homepage.ts

 ### Install

 npm install --save firebase